Dog Skin Infections: How To Spot The Signs And When To Seek Treatment

 • West Highland White Terriers

-Chronic conditions like yeast infections that require frequent vet visits and medication can drain your bank account.
+Chronic conditions like yeast infections and skin diseases that require frequent vet visits and medication can drain your bank account.
 But, if you have one of these breeds that’s prone to this ailment, you might consider investing in pet insurance from an early age (before a condition presents and becomes “pre-existing”).
 It is a great way to manage this risk along with other health and accident situations you and your pet may find yourselves in.
+Learn more about Pet Insurance.

 Symptoms

-The most prominent symptoms are excessive itching and inflamed skin, but other common symptoms include:
+The most prominent symptoms are excessive itching and inflamed skin, but other common symptoms of skin conditions include:

 • Itching and redness